-1. Enter the vehicle and close the door.
-Sit back and adjust the seat.

-2. The seat belt latch plate is above the back of the front seat, next to your arm in the rear seat.
-Grasp the latch plate and pull out the belt.
-Slide the latch plate up the webbing as far as necessary to allow the belt to go around your lap.
+- 1. Enter the vehicle and close the door.
+Sit back and adjust the seat. - 2.
+The seat belt latch plate is above the back of the front seat, and next to your arm in the rear seat (for vehicles equipped with a rear seat).
+Grasp the latch plate and pull out the seat belt.
+Slide the latch plate up the webbing as far as necessary to allow the seat belt to go around your lap.

-Pulling Out Latch Plate And Webbing
+Pulling Out The Latch Plate

-3. When the belt is long enough to fit, insert the latch plate into the buckle until you hear a "click."
+3. When the seat belt is long enough to fit, insert the latch plate into the buckle until you hear a "click."

-Latch Plate To Buckle
+Inserting Latch Plate Into Buckle